rhysbobbett/koogsynth/README.md

-x# KoogSynth
+# KoogSynth
 A Javacript Synthesiser
 ![screenshot](documentation/mockup.png)

-This is milestone project 2 of the [Code Institute](https://codeinstitute.net/) Full Stack Software Development course.
+This is milestone project 2 of the [Code Institute](https://codeinstitute.net/) Full Stack Web Development course.
 The goal of this project is to *build an interactive front-end site that should respond to users' actions, such as a data dashboard, a memory game, or use of an external API such as Google Maps*".
 My project will be utilisng the Web Audio API.
 It is powerful for browser audio processing, some processors maybe capable of running thousands of simultaneous sounds without stuttering.